christianandredietrich/NexPlayer_Multiview/aws-nexplayer.md

 The key components are:

 1. Simulated live stream support.
 We will use a video file hosted in Amazon **S3**.
 2. Live content conversion support.
 We will use AWS Elemental **MediaLive** in this guide.
 3. Distribution creation support.
 We will use AWS Elemental **MediaPackage** in this guide.
 4. Video content delivery support.
 We will use Amazon **CloudFront** in this guide.
 5. In order to insert ads, your content will need SCTE markers.
 We will use AWS **Lambda** to insert ad markers.
 6. Ad decision server support.
 We will make a static VAST response XML ad decision server **ADS**.
 7. Ad insertion support.
 We will use AWS Elemental **MediaTailor** in this guide.
 8. Function scheduling support.
 We will use Amazon **CloudWatch** in this guide.
 9. A capable device.
-Currently NexPlayer is supported on many devices including **iOS,Android, PlayStation, Xbox, WebOS,Tizen** and more!
+Currently NexPlayer is supported on many device including **iOS,Android, PlayStation, Xbox, WebOS,Tizen** and more!
 10. Encoder support.
 We will create a live stream using the free and open source tool Open Broadcaster Software **OBS** in this guide.

 ### Live Stream with Amazon S3